samuelarbibe/dnd-timeline/docs/v2/documentation/timelinecontext/README.md

   const activeItemId = event.active.id

-<strong>  const updatedRelevance =
+<strong>  const updatedSpan =
-</strong><strong>    event.active.data.current.getRelevanceFromDragEvent?.(event)
+</strong><strong>    event.active.data.current.getSpanFromDragEvent?.(event)
 </strong>
-  // update your state using the updated relevance.
+  // update your state using the updated span.
 }
 </code></pre>

-Every event contains a helper function that can be used to infer the item's updated relevance.
+Every event contains a helper function that can be used to infer the item's updated span.

 {% hint style="warning" %}
-Do not try to calculate the item's updated relevance on your own.
-You should call the `getRelevanceFromDragEvent` or `getRelevanceFromResizeEvent` to get the updated relevance right before using it to update you own state.
+Do not try to calculate the item's updated span on your own.
+You should call the `getSpanFromDragEvent` or `getSpanFromResizeEvent` to get the updated span right before using it to update you own state.
 {% endhint %}

 #### `onDonDragStart? | onDragEnd? | onDragMove? | onDragCancel?`